 Inc. Magazine sat down with Richard Watkins, of Let’s Go to hear his advice on creating an atmosphere where collaboration is destined to flourish.
 Watkins stressed that, while many people complain about how creating a collaborative team is hard, they fail to blame the lack of a structure that would encourage it.
 It’s structure, according to Watkins, that a group needs before the good work can really begin.
-Vabotu’s Workspaces are the start of that structure.
-A new Workspace is created for every project, where all communication for the project will take place and where all assets can be added and reviewed.
+Heycollab’s workspaces are the start of that structure.
+A new workspace is created for every project, where all communication for the project will take place and where all assets can be added and reviewed.

 Workspaces also help with another of Watkin’s priorities: fast action.
 He shares that a team needs to see that “change is happening, and this project is real, the project must move from strategy to action, fast.”
-Within Workspaces every member of the team will be able to share their own progress, as well as see and comment on each piece of work that their colleagues have completed.
+Within workspaces, every member of the team will be able to share their own progress, as well as see and comment on each piece of work that their colleagues have completed.

 4) Make a Space for Communication.